GeekyYouthsInfo/servepytorch--model-with-fastapi/README.md

 In this example, we serve cataract detection  model using FastAPI for the backend service and streamlit for the frontend service. docker compose orchestrates the two services and allows communication between them.

+## Requirements

+- Docker
+- Docker Compose

+## Setup Instructions

+1. Clone the repository:
+cd project

-To run the example in a machine running Docker and docker compose, run:
+Build and run the Docker containers:

       docker compose build
       docker compose up